tkurowski/getdata-runanalysis/CodeBook.md

 Where:

-- domain - `time` for time domain or `fft` for values obtained by applying Fast Fourier Transform
+- domain - `time` for time domain or `freq` for values obtained by applying Fast Fourier Transform
 - signal-group - `body` or `gravity`
 - physical-quantity/sensor - `acceleration` (`accelerometer`) or `gyroscope`
 - aspect - `magnitue` or `jerk`